Test-Science/test-science-document-library/content/post/2023-statistical-methods-development-work-for-m-s-validation/index.md

 year: 2023
 slug: []
 areas: ['Design of Experiments','Modeling and Simulation']
-keywords: ['Modeling and Simulation Validation','statistical methods','Design of Experiments','Operational Testing','Director of Operational Testand Evaluation']
+keywords: ['Modeling and Simulation Validation','M&S','Statistical Methods','Design of Experiments','Operational Testing']
 researchers: ['Curtis Miller']
 audience: Everyone
 venues: The The ITEA Journal of Test and Evaluation of Test and Evaluation